 If you know how to remove a tree stump, you might also know that a stump left in might take the opportunity to reshoot.
 In this case, you will need to remove of the root system as is possible.

 'Always take care when trying to kill or remove tree roots.
 If you want to cut up the root system to kill it, be aware that it could be wrapped around underground pipes or cables,' says Fiona Jenkins, gardening expert at MyJobQuote.
-'Should you be in any doubt or suspect that the root system is well established, hire a reputable gardener to tackle it for you.
+'Should you be in any doubt or suspect that the root system is well established, hire a reputable arborist to tackle it for you.
 This will save you time and effort and prevent accidental damage.'

 How to kill tree roots